sccn/PACTools/README.md

 <img src="doc/img/fig_sim_signal_1trial.jpg" alt="drawing" width="600"/>
 </center>

-After loading the dataset, we will proceed to compute PAC using ERPAC Tool from its main GUI.
-To launch the GUI, select *Tools >  ERPAC Tool > Estimate PAC*  in the main EEGLAB GUI.
+After loading the dataset, we will proceed to compute PAC using PAC Tools from its main GUI.
+To launch the GUI, select *Tools >  PAC Tools > Estimate PAC*  in the main EEGLAB GUI.
 Alternatively you can use `EEG = pop_pac(EEG)` from the MATLAB command windows.
 Here we will compute PAC using the Mean Vecto length Modulation Index (*mvlmi*) between the phases in the range [4 15] Hz and the amplitudes  in the range [30 90]Hz.
 In these ranges, 10 and 20 frequencies will be used respectively.
 To perform the computation, enter the parameters in the *pop_pac* GUI as shown in the figure below and click **Ok**.

 <center>
 <img  style="float: center;" src="doc/img/demo1_pop_pac.jpg"  width="600"/>